calculuswhiz/xilinx-6502/README.md

 # Getting started:
 So you've decided to try it out.
 Here's the stuff we used:
 - FPGA: We used Xess' [XuLA2-LX9](http://www.xess.com/shop/product/xula2-lx9/) board for development.
 - 7-segment display: Standard 4 digits, each with decimal point (dp).
-12 pins.
-Enable (active low, 1-indexed) being pins 12, 9, 8, and 6.
+Ours in particular was called `UM5624-11`.
 See `2a03_cpu(395_project)/sevenseg.v` for more information.
 - Some LED.
 Ours was green.
+- We mostly just used whatever we found in the lab ///
 - USB to micro USB cable.

 Got the stuff?
 Next up: